aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/document-builder-overview/_index.md

 Document navigation is based on the concept of a virtual cursor, with which you can move to another location in the document using various **DocumentBuilder.MoveToXXX** methods such as [MoveToDocumentStart](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/movetodocumentstart) and [MoveToField](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/movetofield).
 This virtual cursor indicates where the text will be inserted when calling the methods [Write](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/write), [Writeln](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/writeln/index), [InsertBreak](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/insertbreak), and others.
 See the following article "Navigation with Cursor" to learn more about the virtual cursor.

-The following code example shows how to navigate to a bookmark:
+The following code example demonstrates how to navigate to a bookmark:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToBookmarkEnd.cs" >}}